-For reminding me that it could always be worse – always – and that the heart wants what the heart wants, thank you.
+For reminding me that it could always be worse – it could always be worse – and that the heart wants what the heart wants, thank you.
 For being judgmental but never judging me, thank you.
-For waiting and waiting in hospitals and at the hairdressers, thank you.
-For putting up with my airport behavior and pretending you understand why someone from Northern Ireland would rant like that.
-For always letting me have the aisle seat.
-For the thousands of miles you have traveled across America with me and for driving the rental car while I sing and remain oblivious to signs on the road, thank you.
-For watching my favorite movies so you’ll get it when I quote huge chunks of dialogue . . .
+For waiting in waiting rooms and at the beauty salon, thank you.
+For putting up with my airport behavior and pretending you understand why someone from Northern Ireland would rant like that when going through airport security.
+For always letting me have the aisle seat because you somehow believe that I deserve it.
+For the thousands of miles you have traveled across America with me and for driving the rental car even though everybody knows you have no sense of direction thank you.
+And for driving down strange highways while I sing Tom Petty songs, completely oblivious to helpful signs, thank you.
+For finally watching my favorite movies so you’ll get it when I quote huge chunks of dialogue . . .

 “I’m not going to be ignored, Dan.”

-For splitting appetizers – before you discovered you have either Celiacs or the alternative diagnosis proposed by your gastroenterologist, Non Celiac Gluten Sensitivity (NCGS) – and splitting the bill and feeling sorry for whoever has to take my order, but then remembering that I will probably find out that they have a degree in education.
+For splitting appetizers – before you discovered you have either Celiacs or the alternative diagnosis proposed by your gastroenterologist, Non-Celiac Gluten Sensitivity (NCGS) – and for splitting the bill and feeling sorry for whoever has to take my order, but then remembering that I will probably discover that they have a degree in Education and, hey presto, you’ll have a new colleague.
 For signing my name when I forget my glasses and figuring out the tip.
 For asking me to come up with a creative justification for the expense when Todd asks how your hair could possibly cost that much to cut and color.
 The struggle is real. #thestruggleisreal

-For naming your cold sores like they are hurricanes and developing a poker face for bad meetings.
-For taking Scott’s side because you know what I’m like, as I have always taken Todd’s side (for the same reason) thank you.
+For naming your cold sores like they are hurricanes (who does that?) and developing a poker face for really bad meetings.
+For taking Scott’s side because you know what I’m like, just as I have always taken Todd’s side (for the same reason) thank you.